reagento/adaptix/docs/conversion/tutorial.rst

 for exact list of models and known limitations.

 How it works?
 Adaptix scans each field of the destination model and matches it with the field of the source model.
 By default, only fields with the same name are matched.
-You can :ref:`override <field-linking>` this behavior.
+You can :ref:`override <fields-linking>` this behavior.

 Also, it works for nested models.